1384microservices/Play.Catalog/README.md

 # Change with your package version.
 $version="1.0.2"

-# Change with your organisation name.
 $owner="1384microservices"

 # Change with your GitHub Personal Access Token
 $gh_pat="[type your PAT here]"

-# Change with your repository URL
 $repositoryUrl="https://github.com/$owner/Play.Catalog"

 # Build package